 Heritage and Architecture of Tamil Nadu

-The Brihadesvara temple, situated in Thanjavur, is one of the largest temples in Southern India.
-UNESCO has termed the group of temples, built during the Chola dynasty in Tamil Nadu under the title of “Great Living Chola Temples, and is recognized as a UNESCO World Heritage Site.
-Brihadisvara Temple at Thanjavur, the Temple of Gangaikonda Cholapuram, and the Airavatesvara Temple at Darasuram together comprise the “Great Living Chola Temples”.
-Apart from them, the other monuments that portray the rich heritage and architecture of the state include the Valluvar Kottam, dedicated to the poet Valluvar, and Thirumalai Nayakkar Mahal, among others.
-Chettinad Palace is a great example for the tasteful architucture that Chettiars incorporated in their lifestyles.
+The Brihadisvara temple, situated in Thanjavur, is one of the largest temples in Southern India.
+UNESCO has termed the group of temples, built during the Chola dynasty in Tamil Nadu as the “Great Living Chola Temples”, and they are recognized as a UNESCO World Heritage Site.
+Brihadisvara Temple at Thanjavur, the Temple of Gangaikonda Cholapuram, and the Airavatesvara Temple at Darasuram together form the “Great Living Chola Temples”.
+Apart from them, the other monuments that portray the rich heritage and architecture of the state include the Valluvar Kottam, dedicated to the poet Valluvar and Thirumalai Nayakkar Mahal.
+Chettinad Palace is a great example for the tasteful architecture that Chettiars incorporated in their lifestyles.

 Occupation of Tamil Nadu

-The majority of the people of Tamil Nadu engage in agriculture, and it is, in fact, the backbone of the state.
+The majority of the people of Tamil Nadu engage in agriculture and it is known as the backbone of the state.
 A variety of crops are cultivated, including millets, pulses, paddy, and even commercial crops such as sugarcane, sunflower, cotton, and coconut, among others.
-Apart from agriculture, the people of Tamil Nadu also engage in a variety of other professions too.
+Apart from agriculture, the people of Tamil Nadu also engage in a variety of other professions.

-Tamil Nadu is a land of enchanting beauty, a vibrant culture and a grand tradition.
+Tamil Nadu is the land of enchanting beauty, vibrant cultures and grand traditions.
 Through its fascinating heritage and historical significance, the state has managed to capture the attention of the world.